 In each 7(i) Process, BPA will update the list of resources that are considered Tier 1 System Resources for setting the Tier 1 rates and establishing the amount of firm power provided through the Slice Product.
 Tier 1 System Resources are the resources listed in Table 3-1, Tier 1 System Resources, as updated for any new resources, including market purchases, that BPA determines are needed to meet its CHWM obligations.
 The firm power of the Tier 1 System Resources will be determined in each 7(i) Process and is defined as the Tier 1 Firm System Output.

-The resources listed in Table 3-1 will not be removed, and the Portion of Resource will not be decreased, for the duration of this PRDM.
+The resources listed in Table 3-1 will not be removed, and the Portion of Resource identified for each resource listed in Table 3-1 will not be decreased, for the duration of this PRDM.
 If there is a cessation of firm power from any such resource, the firm power output from the resource will be set to zero as determined in the 7(i) Process.
 The firm power from a given Tier 1 System Resource may change over time as determined in each 7(i) Process.
 The output for each resource and Portion of Resource listed in Table 3-1 so determined will be included in the Tier 1 Firm System Output used to determine whether any new resources, including market purchases, must be added to Table 3-1 for BPA to meet its CHWM obligations.
 BPA will only add new resources, including market purchases, to the resources listed in Table 3-1 to the extent BPA determines that it is necessary to meet BPA’s CHWM obligations after accounting for the Tier 1 Firm System Output of the then existing Tier 1 System Resources and BPA’s Designated System Obligations.
 Unlike Tier 1 System Resources, resources listed in Tables 3-3, 3-4, and 3-5 will include a purpose and that purpose can be changed as determined in a 7(i) Process.

-Table 3-1.
-TIER 1 SYSTEM RESOURCES

 System Obligations